-Permission to Use Photographs and/or Other Personal Information Please upload to RTE 1000 D2L DropBox (Summer 1)
+Permission to Use Photographs and/or Other Personal Information

+Please upload to RTE 1000 D2L DropBox (Summer 1)

-(Name of Student/Participant)
+(Name of Student/Participant) , of

+, ,

-(Address)
+(Address) (City) (State) (ZIP)

-Give Northwest Florida State College the absolute and irrevocable right to use my photograph(s) as recorded on film, video or other medium, and to identify me by name, if deemed appropriate by the college, in all forms, manner and media, including but not limited to, display, illustration, advertising, promotion, electronic transmission, for other college purposes.
-For these purposes, I relinquish my personal rights under the Family Educational Rights and Privacy Laws and release NWF State College from any liability for the aforesaid use.
+Give Northwest Florida State College the a video or other medium, and to identify me media, including but not limited to, displa college purposes.
+For these purposes, I rel Laws and release NWF State College from e by name, if deemed appropriate by the y, illustration, advertising, promotion, ele inquish my personal rights under the Fam college, in all forms, ma ctronic transmission, fo nner and r other

-(City)

-I understand that said photograph(s) shall be the sole property of NWF State College and may be copyrighted in its own name or any other name it may choose.
+understand that said photograph(s) shall own name or any other name it may choo e and may be copyrigh ted in its

-Student Name
+Student Name Signature D ate

-Signature

-A parent or guardian granting permission of person(s) who are under 18 years of age must complete the following:
+A parent or guardian granting perm the following: ission of person(s) who are under 1 8 years of age must comple

-I, , of (Name of Parent/Guardian)
+I,

-(Address)
+(Address) (City) (State) (ZIP)

-The Parent(s)/Guardian(s) of, do hereby agree to all the provisions of the above release on behalf of my son/daughter.
+The Parent(s)/Guardian(s) of , do hereby agr ee to

+all the provisions of the above releas se on behalf of my son/daughter. ,,g.

-(Parent/Guardian Name
+(Parent/Guardian Name Signature Date

-Signature

-(City)

-(State) (ZIP)

-(ZIP)

-(State)